Genusbiz/docs/developers/how-to/merge-data-to-a-document.md

-# Merge Data to a Document
+# Merge data to a document

 Merging data is the process of producing one or more (and potentially large number of) documents from a template and a data source.